 We all know that exercise is generally good for our physical health, but creating healthy exercise habits and sticking to them is easier said than done.
 How can we pick up and stick with our exercise routines?
 To provide extra motivation, in this episode we consider the ways in which exercise can help improve mental health, well-being, and even cognitive function.
-CSBS Director and Professor of Psychology, Dr. Brent Roberts, talks with two University of Illinois exercise science experts, Assistant Professor Neha Gothe and Associate Professor Sean Mullen, from the Department of Kinesiology and Community Health.
+CSBS Director and professor of psychology at the University of Illinois, Brent Roberts, talks with Neha Gothe and Sean Mullen, professors of kinesiology and community health at the University of Illinois.
 Together, we discuss how to make our bodies work better for us in the time of COVID-19.

-* [13:25] Prof. Sean Mullen mentions poi swinging as an example of exercise.
+* [13:25] Professor Sean Mullen mentions poi swinging as an example of exercise.
 To learn more about this exercise, use the link provided here.

 Food insecurity is recognized as a major health crisis in the United States.
 More than 42 million persons were food insecure in 2015, and many negative health outcomes are attributable to food insecurity.
-In this episode, CSBS Director and Professor of Psychology, Dr. Brent Roberts, talks with University of Illinois Professor Craig Gundersen on the measurement, causes, and consequences of food insecurity.
+In this episode, CSBS Director and Professor of Psychology at the University of Illinois, Brent Roberts, talks with Craig Gundersen, professor of agricultural and consumer economics at the University of Illinois, on the measurement, causes, and consequences of food insecurity.

 We discuss why solving the issue can be challenging, and why programs like the Supplemental Nutrition Assistance Program (SNAP) can be effective.
 Finally, we discuss how COVID-19 has affected the fight to end food insecurity.